 These changes are already pushing the acquisition of a whole new set of skills, from technical to soft ones, that allow full participation in the economic activity and the labour market but, beyond them, a green culture (way of life) needs to be developed also in the workplace by introducing small but significant changes in the way people interact with each other and with technology.
 The acquisition of green skills in the workplace will increase resilience and adaptability of workers, managers and stakeholders, while contributing to green growth, planetary health and societal resilience.

-Our work builds on the insights gathered during two landmark events held in the context of the Lifelong Learning Week in 2019 and 2020, with the support of the European Parliament, and meetings held with the European institutions.
+Our work builds on the insights gathered during two landmark events held in the context of the Lifelong Learning Week with the support of the European Parliament, and meetings held with the European institutions.

 Milestones refer to past achievements